ngshaohui/weak-id-capy/README.md

 ## Task

+There are 2 tasks.

-Find out how many capybaras are still available for redemption.
+1. Find out what are the coupon codes that can still be redeemed.

+2. Redeem the coupon codes from the hidden redemption page

-## Detering manual checks
+### Detering manual checks

-Use JS to add an artificial setTimeout counter of 2s
+There is an artificial JS setInterval countdown timer before rendering the page to discourage people from manually visiting each page.

-## Hard mode
+### Hard mode (not implemented)

-Randomly put 0 width characters between letters of a word to make it impossible to grep
+1. Randomly put 0 width characters between letters of a word to make it impossible to grep
+2. Only give one page and let them figure out the rest of the ID sequences

-## TODO
+## Walkthrough

-create hidden page for capy redemption
+Visit some pages to figure out the URL structure

+ID number starts from 100001, runs sequentially until 100111

+The first one will always be an available coupon code

+Need to use the intruder to run from 100001 through 100111 using a number payload, and find all the pages with "available" in the page text

+Hidden redemption page can be found by triggering the Django debug page